 Stacy is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 0 people and just one neighborhood, Stacy is the 581st largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Stacy is generally considered to be a blue-collar town.
-0.00% of the Stacy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stacy is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stacy is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Stacy who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One of the nice things about Stacy is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.